pro-utkarshM/pro-utkarshM/README.md

 - Jujutsu Kaisen is my favorite anime.
 - As a kid, I wanted to be an astronaut.
-- I love using different distros.
+- I love using different Linux-based distros.

 ## ðŸ“« Contact